-As both an advocate and arbitrator, Mr. Fitch has a wealth of experience and a strong record of accomplishment in the resolution of highly complex commercial disputes – often involving technologies and life sciences.
+As both an advocate and arbitrator, Mr. Fitch has a wealth of experience in the resolution of highly complex commercial disputes.
+The disputes frequently are in the areas of life sciences and technology, involving manufacturing, patent, trade secret, licensing and supply issues.
 He has received stellar professional recognitions from a number of respected third parties, including Massachusetts Lawyers Weekly and the Best Lawyers in America®, which have both recognized Mr. Fitch as a “Lawyer of the Year.”
 Mr. Fitch embraces a multi-disciplinary approach and a commitment to the highest ideals of the legal profession in developing strategies for the quick and satisfactory resolution of difficult and complicated disputes.

 Education And Distinctions

 - Yale University, School of Management, M.P.P.M.